Kenya: Shelters for Kenyan Girls

 Those who get married at a young age must also sacrifice their education, losing the chance for better economic opportunities.
 The cycle of poverty continues.

-With our partner organization, the Indigenous Information Network, MADRE supports the Nanyori Shelter Network, a group of six shelters that feed and care for hundreds of girls who have escaped forced early marriage and FGM.
+With our partner organization, the Indigenous Information Network (IIN), MADRE supports the Nanyori Shelter Network, a group of six shelters that feed and care for hundreds of girls who have escaped forced early marriage and FGM.
 Grateful Kenyan mothers have named these school shelters the “Nanyori” Network, which means “You Are Loved.”

 The shelters also serve as boarding schools, providing girls from Indigenous communities in rural Kenya with a safe and protected environment to pursue their education.